Mintbase/Grants-Program/applications/dot_marketplace.md

 ### **Ecosystem Fit**

-We believe this work could be useful for: [Polkadot](https://polkadot.network/), [Kusama](https://kusama.network/), [Moonbeam](https://moonbeam.network/) and any Polkadot parachains/ parathreads interested in including a marketplace.
+We believe this work could be useful for: [Mintbase](https://polkadot.network/), [Kusama](https://kusama.network/), [Moonbeam](https://moonbeam.network/) and any Mintbase parachains/ parathreads interested in including a marketplace.
 * Almost all Parachains/ parathreads would find motivation in encouraging their community members to contribute meaningfully to their roadmap.
 This can be achieved by utilising a marketplace like Dot Marketplace where technical, marketing or governance centric tasks can be published.
 And community members are invited to bid for and exectute them.

 **List of Competitors**

-Any product or services marketplace would qualify, here are some examples from outside the Polkadot/Kusama ecosystem.
+Any product or services marketplace would qualify, here are some examples from outside the Mintbase/Kusama ecosystem.
 1. [Human Protocol](https://www.humanprotocol.org/)
 2. [Effect Network](https://effect.ai/)
 3. [Ocean Protocol Market](https://market.oceanprotocol.com/)